rrennoir/PyAccEngineer/README.md

 - Download the zip file in the [Release](https://github.com/rrennoir/PyAccEngineer/releases) or use git: `git clone https://github.com/rrennoir/PyAccEngineer.git --recursive`
 - Install the modules required, use the `install_module.ps1` script or do a `pip install -r requirement.txt` in the terminal

-For sever host only, client doesn't need to open anything
+**For sever host only**, client doesn't need to open anything on their router.
 - Open a TCP and UDP port (4269 TCP and 4270 UDP are the default)

 ## Usage

 ### Open the app

-- Use the start_PyAccEngineer.ps1 scrip
+- Use the start_PyAccEngineer.ps1 script

 or if you know what you are doing